daschr/malunpacker/README.md

        score = 2000.0;
      }
      ```
 5. That's it!
-You can now test malunpacker by sending some archive containeing malware or some ISO.
+You can now test malunpacker by sending some archive containing malware or some ISO.
 ## LLM for credential extraction
 You may also enable the use of a LLM for credential extraction by specifing the environment variable `USE_ML_FOR_CREDS_EXTRACTION=true` in your docker-compose file.